skeeto/skewer-mode/README.md

 into any arbitrary page you're visiting without needing to modify the page on the host.
 More information below.

+**Don't copy `skewer.js` anywhere or use it directly**.
+Emacs hosts this script itself, manipulating it in memory before it reaches the browser.
+Always access it through the servlet on the Emacs webserver as `/skewer`.

 ### Browser Support

 Skewer is known to work properly with Firefox, Chrome, Safari, Opera,